- How Products Were Evaluated

 - Best Tongue Cleaner: Dr. Tung’s Tongue Cleaner

 - Best Toothpaste: JASON

 - Best Nutritional Supplement: Hyperbiotics PRO-Dental Probiotics for Oral & Dental Health

 - The Giveaway: 11 Prizes Worth $750

-Many of you write to me asking which dental products I use.
+Many of you write to me asking which dental products I personally use.
 Today, I present the rigorously tested Best Dental Health Products for 2016!

 I wasn’t always so concerned with which products are best.
 As a young dentist, I’d reach for whatever toothbrush or floss I’d get for free from the big brands.
-Much like the pharmaceutical companies, the big dental brands have a large investment into making sure that they have a loyal following.
+Much like the pharmaceutical companies, the big dental brands have a large investment in making sure that they have a loyal following.
 No big deal as long as you’re brushing and flossing, right?
 Not so, as I’ve learned after 30 years as a dentist.